FrostDigital/fruster-user-service/README.md

 	# If user object is requried to have a password since this may not be needed when
 	# using external auth, such as BankID
 	REQUIRE_PASSWORD = true

+	# Will lowercase names (firstname, lastname and middle name) during create and update if set to true
+	LOWER_CASE_NAME = false